threefoldtecharchive/info_manual3/wiki/weblets/weblets_mastodon.md

 You can edit the ~/<remote_machine>/public/500.html page on the old machine if you want to show a nice error message to let existing users know that a migration is in progress.

-You’ll probably also want to set the DNS TTL to something small (30-60 minutes) about a day in advance, so that DNS can propagate quickly once you point it to the new IP address.
+You'll probably also want to set the DNS TTL to something small (30-60 minutes) about a day in advance, so that DNS can propagate quickly once you point it to the new IP address.

 ### After migrating